 2. You can feel the glow of righteousness, because your £5 is going to charity.

-3. You just find mental things.
+3. You find wonderful things.

 Today I’d like to expand upon on point 3.

 I found this gem in Oxfam Bookshop on Byres Road in Glasgow.
 Written by Mary Galleti in 1957, it is a comprehensive guide to hosting a party.
-Hold it right there if you’re dreaming of dresses with twirling skirts, seduction-by-Draper in a dim corner, an Old Fashioned cocktail with your morning meeting, and chain-smoking across dinner (and children), because nobody knew any better.
+Hold it right there if you’re dreaming of dresses with twirling skirts, an Old Fashioned cocktail with your morning meeting, and chain-smoking across dinner (and children), because nobody knew any better.
 We might look back on the 1950s with a yearning for a less guilt-ridden time, but this book makes clear that this decade was nothing to yearn about.
 Stop yearning please.

 ‘The party-giver needs expert knowledge to ‘operate’ the various styles of home entertainment coming within the curriculum of our present-day society […] The secret of the successful party-giver?
 Carrying out all party procedure’. – p.2

 To meat-jelly recipes.
-To ensure that your party does not at any point veer into anything as vulgar as ‘enjoyment’ or ‘bonhomie’ or ‘joie-de-vivre’ (European ideas, ergo, probably filthy and adulterous), you are advised to serve your guests a series of carcass-based nibbles, mostly centred on scraped-off-the-bone meat served with meat jelly.
+To ensure that your party does not at any point veer into anything as vulgar as ‘enjoyment’ or ‘bonhomie’ or ‘joie-de-vivre’ (European ideas, ergo, probably filthy and adulterous), you are advised to serve your guests a series of carcass-based nibbles, including scraped-off-the-bone meat served with meat jelly.
 I wish I was making this up, but no. One recipe calls for eggs ‘pasted’ with meat-stock jelly.
 How did anyone get out of 1957 alive?
 Many didn’t.
 Many did not.

 Between the Communist party broadcast and the things pasted with meat, there is also a handy list of how to address your guests, starting at the top (the Queen Mother), right to the bottom of the social hierarchy (The President of America).
 Interestingly, somewhere in the middle we have ‘The Wife Only of Married Couple’, who should be addressed ‘Mrs (husband’s Christian name and surname).
 So if you’re out without your husband, remember that you are simply there as his representative, rather than a person in your own right.
 Women: know your place.

 I’ve been a little unkind so far.
 All this regimented meanness is just one side of the story.
 In ‘Table Arrangements’, it’s advised that as well as candlelight and clean napkins, the hostess provides two to four cigarettes at each place setting, which is ‘a polite way of saying you may smoke’ (you must smoke).
 There have been coy descriptions of aperitifs and wine to pair with meat-jelly, but once we got on to the Cocktail Party section, it all starts to unravel into glamorous disrepair.
-Now I know what we’re really talking about with this Strict Hostess shtick.
-The guests need to be kept in line because frankly, they are all absolutely smashed.

 Cocktail Party – ‘Here’s How!’